-The same model is used in the Group, Parent Bank and a wholly-owned mortgage company, but with different dates being defined for initial recognition.
-At the Group level, the account's approval date is used, while the transfer date is used for the mortgage company.
+The same model is used in Sparebanken Sør Boligkreditt AS, the Parent bank and the Group, but with different dates being defined for initial recognition.
+At the Group level, the account's approval date is used, while the transfer date is used in Sparebanken Sør Boligkreditt AS.
 As a general rule, the approval date will be used for the Parent Bank, unless the account has been registered in the mortgage company.
 If so, the date of transfer to the Parent Bank is used.